Cancel anytime

 Ideal Investor Profile

-The ETF is suitable for investors seeking income and capital appreciation through a diversified portfolio of bonds.
+The ETF is suitable for investors seeking income and capital appreciation through exposure to investment-grade bonds.
+It may appeal to those who believe active management can add value in the fixed income market.

 Market Risk